Matthew-Collins-Defra/gds-publishing/README.md

 Collection of scripts and docker files for running the gds publishing platform locally without virtualbox

-The GDS repos should be cloned into the ../publishing directory for these scripts to work
+For these scripts to work, the GDS repositories should be cloned into `../publishing/` (i.e. into a sibling of this repository).
+Use `clone-repos.sh` to do this automatically.